bkvenkatesh/bkvenkatesh-portfolio/src/pages/index.md

-    Passion, experince and academic Masters in Software Systems is an added feater to the cap.
+    Passion, experince and academic Masters in Software Systems is an added feather to the cap.
 description: >-
   Extensive knowledge of programming in different programming languages not limited to C/C++.
 HandsOn experince using different ARM processors on different SOC's like cypress PSOC4 & BCM58 and nordic nrf52.
-With the inadverent trend and intrests of the community on ESP32 has literaly dragged attention with its low costs.
+With the inadvertent trend and intrests of the community on expressif ESP32 has literaly dragged attention with its low costs.
 intro:
   blurbs:
     - image: /img/coffee.png